api3dao/vitepress-docs/docs/reference/airnode/latest/developers/index.md

 # {{$frontmatter.title}}

 Airnode is a first-party oracle that can push off-chain API data to an on-chain contract.
-While dApp developers will find dAPIs popular there is the option for them to access Airnode data using its request-response protocol.
+While dApp developers will find [dAPIs](/reference/dapis/understand/) popular and the most useful aspect of an Airnode's capabilities, there is the option for developers to access Airnode data using its request-response protocol.
 In the diagram below, a contract is called a requester.
 It makes a request to the on-chain RRP protocol contract (AirnodeRrpV0.sol) that adds the request to the event logs.
 The off-chain Airnode then accesses the event logs, gets the API data and performs a callback to the requester.

 In summary, you need to do two things.